BenGoodair/CCG-Outsourcing/README.md

 # CCG-Outsourcing
 A repository of reproducibility files for the upcoming paper, co-authored with [Aaron Reeves](https://aaronreeves.org/): 'Is the outsourcing of healthcare services to the private sector associated with higher mortality rates?
 An observational analysis of ‘creeping privatisation’ in England’s Clinical Commissioning Groups, 2013-2020.'

 The entire paper is written in RMarkdown.
-In theory anyone should be able to download 'outsourcing_and_mortality.Rmd' or 'Supplementary_Material.Rmd' and reproduce all the analyses, text and citations in the paper without any additional files.[^1][^2][^3] For anyone without RStudio, a Binder version which runs all the code in a web browser is available here without any prerequisites.
+In theory anyone should be able to download 'CCGOutsourcingMortality.Rmd' or 'SupplementaryMaterial.Rmd' and reproduce all the analyses, text and citations in the paper without any additional files.[^1][^2][^3] For anyone without RStudio, a Binder version which runs all the code in a web browser is available here without any prerequisites.

-The Rmd file makes use of a custom R package "NHS_privatisation_and_mortality_R_package".
-This package contains functions to download, clean, and analyse the data as per the paper.
-Raw code for these functions are available in this repository for full transparency.
+The Rmd file makes use of a custom R package "NHSOutsourcingMortality".
+This package contains functions to download, clean, and analyse the data as per the paper, the package is downloaded from the 'master' branch of this repository.
+Raw code for these functions are available in this repository in 'NHS_Outsourcing_and_Mortality_Package.r' for full transparency.

 Please get in touch with me at benjamin.goodair@spi.ox.ac.uk if you would like to discuss anything from the paper or code published in this repository.